 - 7.10 Similarly to income, inflation can have a significant impact upon expenditure levels within the 30 year financial model.
-It has been assumed that the Retail Price Index (RPI) will be 1% higher than the Consumer Price Index (CPI).
-The assumption that rents will increase by CPI + 1% means inflation on expenditure will be at the same rate as assumed for income up until 2024/25, after which there will be a 1% differential between income and expenditure assumptions (due to lack of clarity on Government rent policy after 2024/25). - 7.11 Management costs have been assumed to remain at the current base level throughout the life of the 30 year model, subject to inflationary increases.
-The exception to this is where it is known they will alter, for example tri-annual reviews of the pension scheme by Essex County Council, or where one-off sums have been included within the base budget. - 7.12 Maintenance costs have been extracted from the Councils 30 year Asset Management Strategy.
+It has been assumed that inflation on expenditure will be at the same rate as assumed for income. - 7.11 Management costs have been assumed to remain at the current base level throughout the life of the 30 year model, subject to inflationary increases.
+The exception to this is where it is known they will alter, for example tri-annual reviews of the pension scheme by Essex County Council, or where one-off sums have been included within the base budget. - 7.12 Maintenance costs have been extracted from the Council's 30 year Asset Management Strategy.
 Assumptions have been made around future increases in line with general inflation, but these costs are also subject to changes to the BCIS (Building Cost Inflation) and market conditions that impact as contracts are re-tendered.